g-avgeros/eCommerce/README.md

 The eCommerce project offers the following features:

-- Browse and search for programming books.
+- Browse and search for programming books, mouse pads, cups and luggage tags.
-- View book details, including title, author, price, and description.
+- View product details, including title, price, and description.
-- Add books to the shopping cart.
+- Add products to the shopping cart.
 - Checkout and complete the purchase.

 ## Prerequisites